gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_of_specific_ada_features.rst

 This is used to provide the required locking semantics for proper protected object synchronization.

-GNAT supports shared passive packages on all platforms except for OpenVMS.

 .. _Code_Generation_for_Array_Aggregates:

 Code Generation for Array Aggregates